 It’s good for business

-Companies which offer paid maternity leave found that it’s actually good for their business.
+Companies that offer paid maternity leave found that it’s actually good for their business.
 Women who can take paid maternity leave are more productive, working 15 to 20% more hours during their baby’s second year than women who didn’t take leave.
 Paid maternity leave also increases retention rates among companies.
 Women who can take paid maternity leave are more likely to return to their job at the end of their leave period.
-The cost of paying an additional ten weeks of salary is far less than the overall cost of finding, hiring and training in new staff to replace women who abandon their job after giving birth.
+The cost of paying an additional ten weeks (or whatever the agreed upon time period is) of salary is far less than the overall cost of finding, hiring and training new staff to replace women who abandon their job after giving birth.

 It lowers the burden on welfare